okgnae/Windows/README.md

-Management will be from to following workstation.
+Management and hosting from the following workstation.

 Management IP | Service IP | Service FQDN | Role | OS